 Actual 45 mm size by Hughes Bovy, L. Furet, Genf E. / Robert Dorer, Baden

-Divine rays of illumination forth from the heavens, His raised hand to the heavens, the oath in reminiscent of the legendary Rütlischwur, everlasting symbol of Suisse cohesion, for victories against all invaders, mightiness in the collective brotherhood of the Confederacy.
+Divine rays of illumination burst forth from the heavens, his raised hand reached to the heavens, allegory of the oath reminiscent of the legendary Rütlischwur, everlasting symbol of Swiss cohesion, for victories against all invaders, power in the collective brotherhood of the Confederacy.

 "Mit Gott Zum Sieg" - "With God to Victory"

-In a scene Panigarola, the historian who was at present at the side with Charles, described the scenes as "shocking and horrible" and sure to fill the Suisse with dread, all the victims were led past the tent of Charles on 28 February 1476 and hanged from trees, or drowned in the lake, in an execution that lasted four hours.
+The men only gave up when Charles assured them they would be spared.
+Instead, He ordered all 412 men of the garrison to be executed.
+In a scene described as "shocking and horrible”, all the victims were led past the tent of Charles on 28 February 1476 and hanged from trees, or drowned in the lake, in an execution that lasted four hours.

 Charles had attempted to break the will of the Swiss by killing any of their countrymen he could apprehend.
 Instead he united them as never before.
-When the Burgundians met the Swiss at the Battle of Murten, the Suisse Confederacy annihilated his army."
+When the Burgundians met the Swiss at the Battle of Murten in June 1476, the Swiss annihilated his army.

 In memory of the heroic deeds of Hans von Hallwyl, and of significant events of 2nd March 1476 at Grandson Castle and of 22nd June 1476 The Battle of Morat, where the Confederacy united to annihilate completely the armies of Charles the Bold, Duke of Burgundy.